top of page

 As I took a walk around my favorite lake, I snapped a quick picture.
 When I came home and checked my camera, I found this surprising image:

 The two ducks looking back seem to be asking, "What happened?
-Where are our sparkles?"
+Where are my sparkles?"

-When I become discouraged, thinking others have written better books, designed much more fabulous websites and have 1,000 comments after every post, I need to remember: each contribution is unique.
+When I become discouraged, thinking others have written better books, designed much more fabulous websites, and instantly received 1,000 comments after every post, I need to remember: each contribution is unique.
 No one else can bring out my idea, or your idea.

 Comparisons are always rough on the person doing the comparing.
 Even the duck with one sparkle might feel inadequate when seeing her companion, who has a whole double trail of light.